Free Consultation: (312) 924-7575

 Burns Among Young Children

-For example, the Centers for Disease Control and Prevention reports that young children are particularly vulnerable to scalding injuries that result in burns.
+For example, the Centers of Disease Control and Prevention reports that young children are particularly vulnerable to scalding injuries that result in burns.
 Scalding occurs when a hot liquid or gas, including steam, comes into contact with a victim’s skin.
-Common causes of scalding burns to children include tap water that is too hot, bathwater that is heated to an unsafe temperature, liquids that are heated on a stove, or hot drinks that are spilled on a child.
+Common causes of scalding burns to children include tap water that is too hot, bathwater that is heated to an unsafe temperature, water and liquids that are heated on a stove, or hot drinks, like coffee, that get spilled on a child.

 Burns Among Older Children

 Older children are less likely to be scalded than younger children in part because their life experiences make them more aware of the dangers presented by boiling water and other hot liquids.
 However, older children are still likely to suffer burns, most of the time through direct contact with a flame or fire source.
-Children who are around matches, lighted candles, bonfires, or campfires may suffer a burn injury.
-Not only are the ignition sources of these fires dangerous, but the fires themselves are a hazard.
-Embers can pop from a fire and burn a child instantly or even cause the child’s clothing to catch fire, leading to more extensive damage.
+Children who are around matches, lighted candles, bonfires or campfires may suffer a burn injury.
+Not only are the ignition sources of these fires dangerous but the fires themselves are a hazard.
+Embers can escape from an open fire and burn a child instantly or even cause the child’s clothing to catch fire, leading to more extensive damage.

 The negligence of an adult can burn a child.
 Too often, children in the care of a babysitter, daycare, or school suffer burns and permanent injuries.